Fees/Insurance

-Typical Fees- Typical and customary fee is $125 per 55-minute therapy session.
-Intake sessions are $150.
+Typical Fees- My self pay rate is $150 for Intake/First Session and $125 for 55-Minute Follow up Sessions.
 A sliding fee based on income is available.
 Please contact me for details.

 Insurance and other options- I am in-network with Excellus BCBS, Aetna, United/Optum, Cigna, and Medicare insurance.
-For more information about your specific coverage, please contact your insurance agency.
-I encourage you to verify coverage with your insurance company so you know what out of cost expenses you may be responsible for.
-I will also work on verifying benefits ahead of time.
+For more information about your specific coverage, please contact your insurance agency to verify coverage with your insurance company and any out of pocket costs you may be responsible for.
 If you have other insurance, I am unable to directly bill them for my services.
 However, there are other options that may work:

 Out-of-network benefits: Some insurance plans allow for seeing providers that are not in network and provide reimbursement if you submit an itemized receipt from the provider.
 Please check with your insurance carrier whether this is an option for you.
 Clients are responsible for submitting receipts to insurers for reimbursement.